Jim Higgs: 1979–80

-From 1979 to 1980 onwards, the World Series Cricket players were eligible for selection in the Australian team again.
+From the 1979–80 season onwards, the World Series Cricket players were eligible for selection in the Australian team again.

 Higgs started the 1979–80 season well with 5–50 and 7–49 against West Australia and 4–79 and 4–78 against NSW.
 This saw him recalled to the Australian team in the second test against the West Indies, replacing Jeff Thomson.
 Higgs went for an expensive 3–122 in an Australian loss.
 He was kept on in the side to play England, but only bowled one over.

 The good form continued at domestic level, with 4–90 against Qld, 4–18 against Tasmania and 6–57 against South Australia.
 These returns helped Victoria win another Sheffield Shield and Higgs' seasonal record was 41 wickets at an average of 20.

 Higgs was selected in the initial squad to tour Pakistan in 1980 but did not actually tour.
 This meant he could be available to play the end of the Shield.
-He also announced his unavailability to tour on the 1980 tour of England.
+He also announced his unavailability for the 1980 tour of England.